ucbi/uniform/guides/assessment/Use Cases.md

 constraints.
 They're often left needing to make hard calls about whether there is enough time and money to add features or capabilities.

-The Eject System can help an agency leverage as much value as possible from their portfolio of already-built applications as they start new projects.
+The Uniform System can help an agency leverage as much value as possible from their portfolio of already-built applications as they start new projects.
 Instead of rebuilding core pieces like project boilerplate, authentication systems, or integrations with third party services, those capabilities are available from the start.
 (As long as they're built with sharing in mind.)

-Furthermore, since the Eject System emits standalone codebases for each application, an agency is able to leverage this extreme level of reuse while still having separate codebases that belong to each client.
+Furthermore, since the Uniform System emits standalone codebases for each application, an agency is able to leverage this extreme level of reuse while still having separate codebases that belong to each client.